bignosethethird/af-ZA_joomla_lang/README.md

     397 language
 ```

-The number of occurances of each word form a Zipfian distribution, as you would expect the case to be with word counts in a large corpus of any given spoken langauge.
-When you plot this file on a log-graph, you get a straight-ish line:
+The number of occurances of each word form a Zipfian distribution, which is what you would normally expect the case to be for word counts in a large corpus of any given spoken langauge.
+When you plot this file on a log-by-log graph, you get a straight-ish line:

 ```bash
 $ find ~/git/joomla-cms -name "en-GB.*ini" -exec grep '[A-Z_0-9]*="' {} \; | cut -d"=" -f2- | sed -e 's/"//g'  -e 's/%.//g'   -e 's/\s*%//' -e 's/<[^>]*>//g' -e 's/\\n/ /g' -e 's/-/ /g' -e 's/:/ /g' | tr [A-Z] [a-z] | tr ' ' '\n' | sort | grep -v "^$" | uniq -c | sort -nr | head -300 | gnuplot -e "set terminal dumb; set logscale; set xrange [1:300]; plot '-' with lines notitle"